wsaqaf/sljournalism/hyperledger/Readme.md

 6) Install Apache2 (you can also choose Nginx but for this demo, Apache2 is sufficient):

+  >     sudo apt update
-  >     sudo apt install apache2
+  >     sudo apt install apache2 apache2-dev

 Verify that the default Apache2 page appears by visiting the website (droplet's IP on a web browser should work) http://<public IP or domain name>